 How Do Tiny Black Bugs Get Inside My Bathroom?

-Those tiny black bugs you see in your bathroom have a number of entry points.
+Those tiny bugs coming from the drain you see in your bathroom have a number of entry points.
 They might come in through the bathtub or sink drains.
 Or, they might invite themselves in by way of an open window or cracks in the wall.

 Other Points of Entry